 One teaspoon.
 And even with just a teaspoon, never take it on an empty stomach.
 You just never know how your body will react even on a teaspoon of coconut oil although this rarely causes diarrhea.

-So, always mix coconut oil with food.
+So, always take coconut oil internally with food.
 You can of course, cook your food with it.

-Food helps to slow the digestion of coconut oil.
-It is primarily the 50–64% medium-chain fatty acids in coconut oil that loosen bowels and trigger diarrhea.
+Foods (especially the fiber-rich ones) help to slow the digestion of coconut oil.
+It is primarily the 50–64% medium-chain triglycerides in coconut oil that loosen bowels and trigger diarrhea.
 More appropriately, diarrhea-like symptoms.

 Real diarrhea from food poisoning may cause your life.
-But the diarrhea you get from eating too much coconut oil provides an opportunity for a good body detox.
+But the diarrhea you get from eating too much coconut oil provides an opportunity for a good body detox, actually.

 Didn't you just feel better after having an accidental cleansing of your entire bowels?